als244/ml_dataflow/README.md

 ##### [Try It Out Yourself](#training-performance-demo) or [See Full Benchmarking Results](#benchmarked-results)

 #### All training is done using a single GPU as computational workhorse.
 Training is conducted in full bfloat16 with AdamW optimizer.
-Total aggregate memory footprint for Parameters + Gradients + Optimizer State => 8 * \# Model Parameters.
+Thus, total aggregate memory footprint for the model's training state (i.e. Parameters + Gradients + Optimizer State) => 8 * \# Model Parameters.

 ###### Training at Home (RTX 5090): 15B Model with 16k Sequence Length